pliang279/factorized/README.md

 ## Installation

-First check that the requirements are satisfied:
+First check that the requirements are satisfied:</br>
 Python 2.7</br>
 PyTorch 0.4.0</br>
 numpy 1.13.3</br>